 To resize partition in Windows 11 laptop/desktop/tablet, third party software is better choice.
 NIUBI Partition Editor has free edition for Windows 11/10/8/7/Vista/XP home computer users.
 Better than other tools, it has unique 1-Second Rollback, Virtual Mode and Cancel-at-well technologies to protect system and data.
 Because of the special file-moving algorithm, it is much faster to resize disk partition.

-How to resize volume in Windows 11 computer with NIUBI: right click any NTFS and FAT32 partition (here is D:) and select Resize/Move Volume.
+Right click any NTFS and FAT32 partition (here is D:) and select Resize/Move Volume.
 You have two choices in the pop-up window.

-Choice 1: Drag left border towards right, or enter an amount of space in the box of "Unallocated space before".
+Option 1: Drag left border towards right, or enter an amount of space in the box of "Unallocated space before".

 This partition will be shrunk to the right and Unallocated space will be made on the left side.